USEPA/AVERT/client/README.md

 - The app is configured to be deployed to Cloud.gov at the following production route: https://avert.app.cloud.gov

-  If that route ever changes, update the `REACT_APP_URL` environment variable set in the `.env.production` file to reflect the updated route.
+  If that route ever changes, update the `VITE_APP_URL` environment variable set in the `.env.production` file to reflect the updated route.

 - Ensure you're in this directory ([client](/client)) and run:
-  `npm run build`
+  `npm run build:prod`

 - Follow the 'Production Deployment' instructions found in the [server app’s README](/server#production-deployment).